 MBL realizes that the bail process is not just a means to return the accused to their family during a pending criminal case, but can also be an effective means to cross-examine law enforcement, and offers early development of defense.
 The lawyers of MBL have been successful in securing reasonable bail for their clients and early exposure of weaknesses in the prosecution’s case.

 Client charged with drug conspiracy, and government moved to lock up client pre-trial, alleging client a danger due to alleged assault, and flight risk due to trips to China.
-KMBL attorney obtained bail for client.
+MBL attorney obtained bail for client.